-Introduction to the rhetorical practices of college-level writing.
+This course examines the rhetorical practices of college-level writing.
 Emphasizes the interaction of writer, audience, language, purpose, and situation.
 Fosters an understanding of the ways in which writing, thinking, and learning are related.
 Sections limited to 15 students each.
 Intensive concentration during the semester on the student’s own writing examined in class and in conference with the instructor.
-Satisfies the Institutional requirement in first-year writing.
+Either WRT1050 or ENG 1050 satisfies the Institutional requirement in first year writing.
 Fulfills FYW in LS Core.
-Equivalent to WRT 1050.
-Cannot be taken in addition to WRT 1050.
-Does not count toward English major or minor.
+Cannot be taken in addition to ENG 1050.

 Introduction to Human Disease 4 cr.

 The course will offer an introduction to human disease appropriate for students of all majors.
 The human body is a masterpiece of art.
 The more one understands the functioning of the body, the greater appreciation one has for it.
 Disease states, the body’s natural attempts to right what is wrong and the compensatory actions involved will be discussed.
 The general mechanisms of disease as well as specific body systems will be discussed from a human-interest point of view.
 The course focuses on basic medical concepts that are useful to every student and encourages them to become a medical advocate for themselves or for family members.
 It is so important to understand doctors and your health care plan, to be able to ask important questions, and to know what questions to ask.
 In addition, the course will cover many diseases that are ‘in the news’ and allow the student to gain some knowledge and insight into the myths and facts surrounding these diseases.
 Satisfies a Mathematics/Science distribution requirement.
 Fulfills a STEM requirement in LS Core.